 On this little family-made website we would like to introduce us and our Bernese Mountain Dog Kennel here at Cape Breton Island, Nova Scotia, Canada, not more and not less.

-But consider buying the best vacuum cleaner available, possibly for each level of your house.
+But consider buying the best vacuum cleaner available, ideally one for each level of your house.

 It very important for us to find out if somebody would be the best fit to provide our Berner baby the perfect new home.
 That is why we have a lot of questions for you and we would like to find out a lot of information about you, about your family and about your situation.

 If you are still not discouraged and you still think about getting a Bernese Mountain Dog puppy in to your home, you are welcome to drop us a line.

 If you never petted a “real” Bernese Mountain Dog before, you are welcome to meet us and our dogs at our place at Cape Breton Island.
 All of our Berners are family members and live in our family home together with us.

-Both of our current Berners, “Moritz” and “Senta”, come from European bloodlines and have been certified to be free from hip and elbow dysplasia, for several generations.
+Both of our current breeding Berners, “Moritz” and “Senta”, come from European bloodlines and have been certified to be free from hip and elbow dysplasia, for several generations.
 And our newest Berner baby Elisa come to Nova Scotia in September 2014 from Germany.
 More detailed information about our present Bernese Mountain Dogs you will find on their specific page.

 We are members of the Canadian Kennel Club (CKC) and the Bernese Mountain Dog Club of Canada (BMDCC).